9 Ways That Nutrition And Low Back Pain Are Connected

 Eating foods that are high in these nutrients can help fight low back pain.
 What sort of foods can help?

-Cod liver oil.
+Cod liver oil

-Tuna fish.
+Tuna fish

-Orange juice fortified with vitamin D.
+Orange juice fortified with vitamin D

-Dairy and plant milks fortified with vitamin D.
+Dairy and plant milks fortified with vitamin D

-Beef liver.
+Beef liver

 3. Obesity

-Obesity is a major epidemic that currently affects four out of 10 Americans.
-While weight and overall health aren’t always connected, obesity is often considered to be a cause of several chronic medical conditions, including type 2 diabetes, some forms of cancer, and low back pain.
+Obesity is a major epidemic that currently affects 4 out of 10 Americans.
+While weight and overall health aren't always connected, obesity is often considered to be a cause of several chronic medical conditions, including type 2 diabetes, some forms of cancer, and low back pain.

 Being overweight (or obese) often puts extra strain on the back, which can lead to low back pain.
-Some of the main ways in which obesity can contribute to low back pain include:

 Increased pressure on the lower back: Having excess weight around your waist pulls your pelvis forward, increasing the curve of the lower back and putting extra pressure on the lower back muscles, ligaments, and spinal discs.